Additional Resources

 May I report using either the Internet or the telephone?

 Yes.
-With the Ethics Line, you have the ability to file a confidential, anonymous report via either the telephone or the Internet.
+With the Ethics Line, you have the ability to file a confidential or anonymous report via either the telephone or the Internet.

 What type of situations should I report?

-The Ethics Line system is designed for employees to report any violation of our Code of Conduct, or other policies.
+The Ethics Line system is designed for reporting any suspected violation of the TD SYNNEX Code of Conduct, TD SYNNEX policies or applicable laws.

 If I see a violation, shouldn't I just report it to my manager or HR and let them deal with it?

-When you observe behavior that you believe violates our Code of Conduct, we expect you to report it.
-Ideally, you should bring any concerns forward to your manager, or other member of our management team.
+When you observe behavior that you believe violates the TD SYNNEX Code of Conduct, TD SYNNEX policies or applicable laws, we expect you to report it.
+We’ll listen, and we’ll take action to help.
+You can talk to your manager, your leadership team, HR, Legal, a local Ethics Advisor, or our Ethics and Compliance department.
 We recognize, however, that there may be circumstances when you are not comfortable reporting the issue in this manner.
 That is why the Ethics Line exists.
 If you don’t feel comfortable sharing information directly, we would rather you report anonymously than keep the information to yourself.

 Why should I report what I know?
 What’s in it for me?